iambrianle/blog/content/posts/python-cheat-sheet.md

 >>> #bad
 >>> a = 1  #integer(int)
 >>> print('hello world!' + a)  # string(str) + integer(int)
-# TypeError: can only concatenate str (not "int") to str
+# typeerror: can only concatenate str (not "int") to str
 ```